sramsay/temper/README.md

 ### What do I need to compile this program?

-You need a C++ compiler that understands C++-17.
-You also need to have `meson`, `ninja`, and `boost` installed (all three of which are almost certainly available through the package manager of whatever distribution you're using).
+You need a reasonably modern C++ compiler.
+You also need to have `meson`, `ninja`, and `boost` installed (all three of which are almost certainly available through the package manager of whatever distribution you're using; the last one is probaby alfready installed).

 ### How do I compile this program?